A quarterly analysis and forecast of PV manufacturing costs (covering ingot, wafer, cell and module), based on Exawatt’s bottom-up cost model

 Molly MorganSenior Research Analyst (PV)

-Molly MorganMolly supports the PV team by tracking and forecasting evolutions in solar module efficiency and architecture, as well as providing analysis of capacity, production, and financial data for solar PV manufacturers.
+Molly MorganMolly supports the PV team by tracking and forecasting evolutions in solar module efficiency and architecture, as well as providing analysis of capacity, production, and financial data for PV manufacturers.
 She has an undergraduate degree in Physics and a postgraduate degree in Solar Cell Technology, both from the University of Sheffield.